Bayer-Group/cloudformation-template-generator/README.md

 [Scaladoc](http://monsantoco.github.io/cloudformation-template-generator/) for
 detailed documentation and examples.

+See the [Change Log][CHANGELOG.md] for information on new, changed, and deprecated featured.

 **Note**: we are no longer using the git-flow develop/master branch paradigm.
 Please just branch off master and submit your PRs against it.